Neurostimulation: Spinal cord stimulation

 Spinal cord stimulation (SCS) is an effective therapy for the treatment of chronic and intractable pain including diabetic neuropathy, failed back surgery syndrome, complex regional pain syndrome, phantom limb pain, ischemic limb pain, refractory unilateral limb pain syndrome, postherpetic neuralgia and acute herpes zoster pain.
 Another pain condition that is a potential candidate for SCS treatment is Charcot-Marie-Tooth (CMT) disease, which is associated with moderate to severe chronic extremity pain.
 SCS therapy consists of the electrical stimulation of the spinal cord to 'mask' pain.
-The gate theory proposed in 1965 by Melzack and Wall provided a theoretical construct to attempt SCS as a clinical treatment for chronic pain.
+The gate theory proposed in 1965 by Prof Ronald Melzack and Prof Wall provided a theoretical construct to attempt SCS as a clinical treatment for chronic pain.
 This theory postulates that activation of large diameter, myelinated primary afferent fibers suppresses the response of dorsal horn neurons to input from small, unmyelinated primary afferents.

 A simple SCS system consists of three different parts.
 First, microelectrodes are implanted in the epidural space to deliver stimulation pulses to the tissue.
-Second, an electrical pulse generator implanted in the lower abdominal area or gluteal region while is connected to the electrodes via wires, and third a remote control to adjust the stimulus parameters such as pulse width and pulse rate in the PG.
+Second, an electrical pulse generator implanted in the lower abdominal area or gluteal region is connected to the electrodes via wires, and third a remote control to adjust the stimulus parameters such as pulse width and pulse rate in the PG.
 Improvements have been made in both the clinical aspects of SCS such as transition from subdural placement of contacts to epidural placement, which reduces the risk and morbidity of SCS implantation, and also technical aspects of SCS such as improving percutaneous leads, and fully implantable multi-channel stimulators.
 However, there are many parameters that need to be optimized including number of implanted contacts, contact size and spacing, and electrical sources for stimulation.
 The stimulus pulse width and pulse rate are important parameters that need to be adjusted in SCS, which are typically 400 us and 8–200 Hz respectively.

 Spinal cord stimulation for movement disorders

 Spinal cord stimulation has shown promising results in spinal cord injury and other movement disorders, such as multiple sclerosis.
 The stimulation, applied over the lumbar spinal cord, works by activating large diameter afferent fibers entering the spinal cord, which then transsynaptically activate and engage spinal neuronal networks.
 The same target structures can also be activated by transcutaneous electrodes placed over the lower thoracic spine and abdomen.
 Transcutaneous spinal cord stimulation is completely non-invasive and, as it uses TENS electrodes and stimulators, can be applied at low cost.
-Yet, in comparison to the implanted epidural variant, the efficacy of transcutaneous spinal cord stimulation depends on the body position and spinal alignment, which could lead to inconsistent result if the body position and posture isn't controlled during the application.
+Yet, in comparison to the implanted epidural variant, the efficacy of transcutaneous spinal cord stimulation depends more strongly on the body position and spinal alignment, which could lead to inconsistent result if the body position and posture isn't controlled during the application.